rmscode/binary-garden/docs/software/operating-systems/linux/dietpi.md

 !!! info

-    The resolution set via `xrandr` will be lost on reboot.
+    For a more permanent solution, add those commands to the end of your `~/.bashrc` file and the will be executed automatically on login.